 While you should include images in your email newsletters, overused stock photos are of no value.
 If you want to make static images work for you, use original images that strengthen the communication without distracting the reader.

 You can use original images in the form of:

-These images can be used as the background, header banner, or across the email newsletter content.
+These images can be used as the background by removing background of original image, header banner, or across the email newsletter content.

 Look at this newsletter by Brooks.
 It shows the product in action and follows it up with product close-up shots.

 If you have no other option and have to use stock images, make sure you’re smart about it.
 Use stock photos that are realistic and relevant to the communication.
 You can also crop them and add filters to make them your own and align them to your brand guidelines.